dosbox-staging/dosbox-staging/BUILD.md

 will leave your normal `build/` files untouched.

-Run the sanitizer binary as you normally would, then exit and look for sanitizer mesasge in the log output.
+Run the sanitizer binary as you normally would, then exit and look for sanitizer messages in the log output.
 If none exist, then your program is running clean.